Nonprofit FAQ | Prize FAQ

 Q. How will donations be distributed?

-Each donation made to the nonprofit of your choosing will be disbursed directly from GiveGab via direct deposit within three business days.
+Each donation made to the nonprofit of your choosing will be disbursed directly from GiveGab via direct deposit within three to five business days.

 Q. How much of my donation goes to the nonprofit?